lnesi/lInv/README.md

 # lInv (V 0.1)

 Invoice System in Angular 2 and Laravel.

+## Warning
-This project was created for study porpuses this is not a fully oprational system.
+This project was created for study porpuses this is not a fully operational system.

 Please do not try to replicate until futher notice.

 -----
 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.25.5.